 Bundle up for a refreshing guided snowshoe walk in the wilderness, with breaks at several key spots to hopefully catch a glimpse of the northern lights.
 Even though this easy trek happens after sundown, the white snow reflecting the moonlight and (hopefully) the glow of auroras makes it seem less dark outside.
 Enjoy a hot beverage and a well-earned sandwich before heading back to town.

 Cost per person AED 550.00

-• The ICEHOTEL opens in mid-December.
-Until then, all guided tours will be at the ICEHOTEL 365, which is open throughout the year.
+Sleeping on a bed made of snow and ice, snuggled in a thermal sleeping bag on top of soft reindeer skins, is an unforgettable experience (SUPPLEMENT COST APPLIES).
+The ICEHOTEL opens in mid-December.
+Until then, accommodation and guided tours will be at the ICEHOTEL 365 which is open throughout the year.

 Experience the thrill of dog sledding today with an experienced guide.
 At the kennel you will learn to drive your own sled and team of huskies and then you’ll follow your guide’s lead on the beautiful snowy trails, through the woods and over the plains.
 After a good ride, enjoy some coffee and a light lunch in front of a campfire.

 In the early evening, you will ride in a minibus to Abisko, about 100 km (60 miles) from Kiruna, for an unforgettable evening of natural beauty and gourmet cuisine.
 The night begins with a chairlift ride up a mountainside to the Aurora Sky Station in Abisko National Park, offering an unspoilt view of the stars above.
 At the restaurant, indulge in a delicious, Nordic-inspired 4-course dinner, followed by a guided tour to learn about the spectacular northern lights and how to see them.
 Afterwards, take a short (900 m) walk to your hotel.
 Please note 2 people share one sled and take turns driving.